Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ### **Sign In**

-If the user already has an account, the user can easily log in by entering their details
+If the user already has an account, the user can easily log in by entering their details.

 ![Sign In](static/images/signin.jpg)